-Many people sow/plant/unroll in spring.
+Many people want to start their meadow in spring.
 If you do, be prepared to water – particularly as our springs have been so dry recently – and make sure the soil has been properly prepared.
 At that time of year it’s difficult to know how many weeds might be lurking on your site.
 There’s also an issue with “vernalization”; many species, most renownedly Yellow Rattle, need a prolonged period of cold before they germinate.
 If you sow them in spring you won’t see anything until the following year.
-Spend the summer preparing the site and planning and DON’T shoot from the hip.
+Better to spend the summer preparing the site and planning and DON’T shoot from the hip.
 Work towards D Day in October, when you want to be looking at bare soil.

-If you want to convert existing grass into meadow without going through this stage it will take longer than you think.
-You can either use plug plants or Yellow Rattle, or both.
-For plug plants make sure the grass is cut tight and killed or removed around each plug so that it won’t be outcompeted by it.
-Reckon on 5 per square metre, and if the grass is particularly lush use Rattle as well.
+You can try by either using plug plants or Yellow Rattle, or both.
+For plug plants make sure the grass is cut tight and removed around each plug so that it won’t be out-competed by it.
+Reckon on 5 per square metre, and use Rattle as well.
 Yellow Rattle is an attractive annual wildflower which parasitises grass, reducing its vigour and thus giving other wildflowers more of a chance.
 It needs to be sown in Autumn, and you need to cut any existing grass very short as well as scarify it to see around 50% earth before raking the seed in.
 The idea is that after a year you can cut tight and scarify again, but this time sow your other wildflowers.

 *please don’t use weedkillers if you can possibly avoid them.